HomeSite Map

 On November 15th, 2004, Capitol released the box set “The Capitol Albums, Volume 1,” which included both the stereo and "Type B" foldover mono mixes as originally heard in the US on “The Beatles’ Second Album.”

-For those who want to hear the original mono mix of the song with the best clarity possible, the September 9th, 2009 released box set “The Beatles In Mono” is for you.
-The CD “Mono Masters,” which is contained in this set, includes the newly remastered "Thank You Girl."
+For those who want to hear the original mono mix of the song with the best clarity possible, the September 9th, 2009 released CD box set “The Beatles In Mono” is for you.
+The disc “Mono Masters,” which is contained in this set, includes the newly remastered "Thank You Girl."
+The vinyl edition of this box set first came out on September 9th, 2014.

 On December 17th, 2013, iTunes released a 59 track compilation album entitled "Bootleg Recordings 1963" only available on their downloading platform, studio takes 1 and 5 of "Thank You Girl" from the group's March 5th, 1963 EMI recording session included therein.
 The purpose of this release was to extend the copyright of these recordings under European Union law from 50 years (which would have expired at the end of 2013) to 70 years (until 2033), this being considered an official release.
 This compilation album was only available in the US on that date to those in the know for a number of hours for $39.99 in its entirety or to be purchased as individual tracks, but was later made available for purchase as well.